mathiasrw/rexreplace/README.md

 `-h` | `--help` | Display help.                          [boolean]

 See the [release note](https://github.com/mathiasrw/rexreplace/releases) for log of changes.
+Descriptions are on latest patch version.

 ## Good to know